Nicolas Ray: Career in local politics

+Member of the National Assembly, 2022–present

-On April 3, 2022, he announced, in Gannat, his candidacy for the legislative elections, again in Allier's 3rd constituency.
+On 3 April 2022 Ray announced, in Gannat, his candidacy for the legislative elections, again in Allier's 3rd constituency.

-He was elected on June 19, 2022, with the Les Républicains label, against Bénédicte Peyrol, the outgoing deputy (LREM).
+Ray was elected on 19 June 2022, with the Les Républicains label, against Bénédicte Peyrol, the outgoing deputy (LREM).
 He came first in 87 of the 88 municipalities in the constituency.

+In the run-up to the Republicans’ 2022 convention, Ray endorsed Éric Ciotti as the party's chairman.